pmsauter/VR-Casting/README.md

 Oculus has created a means to cast the Oculus Go to a mobile phone.
 For Oculus Go casting to work, make sure both the headset and your phone or tablet are on the same WIFI network.

+Oculus Go Casting using Javascript, Three.js and WebVR

 Open-source method for casting the Oculus Go to any Web connected device from anywhere.
 Instead of streaming the Oculus Go content to a remote device, only control data is sent using AJAX.
 The data sent contains a control flag followed by the camera position (x, y, z) and the camera rotation (x, y, z).

 Casting the Oculus Go from Oculus: